XplicitComputing/messages/README.md

 This module was spun out of the larger xcompute project in August 2020.
-It is scheduled for public release January 2022.
+It is scheduled for public release Q3 2022.

 # 0. Introducing Messages